Yesterday I joined forces with like-minded people concerned about climate change. I must say I was a bit sad seeing so few people at the march.

 Why did so few young people turn up?
 Were they badly informed about the strike or is climate change an issue that they simply don’t care enough about?
 Or is there some other reason why they didn’t jump at the opportunity of engaging in a protest movement during school hours?

-Lynn Ocharoenchai, the Greta Thunberg from Thailand
+Lynn Ocharoenchai, the Greta Thunberg of Thailand

 Here I met a young woman, Lynn Ocharoenchai, who wants to make a difference, inspired by Greta Thunberg from Sweden who started the movement, Lynn felt very much the same